-Professional problems are all those situations that create conflict, dissatisfaction, or difficulty at work.
-It can be problems with your boss or teammates, but it can also be caused by excessive workload or not being properly motivated.
+Professional problems, or work problems, are all those situations that create conflict, dissatisfaction, or difficulty at work.
+It can be problems with your boss or teammates, excessive workload, or lack of motivation.

 Problems at work not only end up affecting your productivity but can also trigger mood disorders.

-Too much pressure at work can cause you to have high-stress levels, a common situation in places where you work with tight deadlines or where too many responsibilities and tasks are placed on the shoulders of workers.
+Too much pressure at work can cause stress, a very common problem that emerges when too many responsibilities weigh heavily on the shoulders of professionals.

-Also known as burnout syndrome, it’s common for in-service professionals who are in permanent contact with other people.
-However, you can also suffer if you are subjected to excessive hours that prevent you from resting and disconnecting from work.
-It can also appear if you have to take on too many responsibilities that exceed your abilities.
-In those cases, prolonged exposure to stress pushes your mind and body to the limit and can no longer take on job demands.
+Also known as burnout syndrome and very common for in-service professionals who are in permanent contact with other people.
+Like stress, burnout happens when you take on too many responsibilities and too much work.
+Prolonged exposure to stress pushes your mind and body to the limit, causing you to feel overwhelmed and defeated.

-Disagreements with your colleagues or problems with your boss can generate a climate of work tension that ends up taking your toll.
-It can be bosses who make life impossible for their poor management, an overly competitive environment that generates friction between workers, or struggles for leadership among teammates.
+Disagreements with your colleagues or with your boss can generate a climate of work tension.
+Bosses can make life difficult.
+This happens because of poor management skills.
+An overly competitive environment generates friction between workers or struggles for leadership among teammates.
 In the long run, these problems at work often generate frustration and, if not resolved, will generate deep job dissatisfaction.

-It is psychological violence that is continuously exercised on the person in his workplace.
+It is psychological violence that is continuously exercised in the person in his workplace.
 That harassment can come from your superior, your co-workers, or the company itself.
-Harassment generates an unsustainable work climate as it resorts to all kinds of tactics to undermine your trust.
-For example, from humiliation to spreading rumors to marginalize you, recurring threats of dismissal or even putting you in the way so that you cannot do your job well.
+Harassment generates an unsustainable work climate as it resorts to tactics that undermine your trust.

 You know what you don’t want, but you don’t know what you want.
-You think you should change jobs, but you do not know how or what is course you should follow.
-When you suffer a job demotivation with your current position, you know you have to change but you find it difficult to reinvent yourself professionally.
+You think you should change jobs, but you do not know how or what path to follow.
+During this confusion, you find it difficult to reinvent yourself professionally.
 This creates a state of uncertainty and anguish that is difficult to sustain for a long time.

-- You feel constantly harassed by some colleagues or your boss.
+- Being harassed by colleagues or your boss.

-- You feel that the working climate is very tense and every day you find it more unsustainable.
+- Your working climate is tense and every day you find it more unsustainable.

-There are different types of work problems, so their causes are also multiple.
-However, some of the most common are:
+There are different work problems, so their causes vary.
+The most common ones include: